Month, week, day, and agenda views on one event model

 Own the state.
 Let the calendar handle the surface.

-CalendarCN is designed as a controlled component.
+CalendarCN is designed as controlled open code.
 Your app keeps the source of truth for date, view, events, and persistence; the calendar turns that into visible occurrences and interaction callbacks.

 Controlled setup